mchara01/FuelOpt/README.md

 ### Setting up the development environment

 1. Install the Flutter SDK from here: [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install).
-2. Make sure to set the PATH variable as mentioned to access the Flutter command-line interface.
+2. Make sure to set the PATH variable as mentioned in the installation link to access the Flutter command-line interface.
 3. Install Cocoapods from here: [https://cocoapods.org](https://cocoapods.org)
 4. Make sure Cocoapods is accessible from the command line.
 5. Run `flutter doctor` in the command line to make sure the Flutter SDK properly installed.